 - Green Address – mobile wallet (hot wallet)

 - Samurai wallet – Android only (hot wallet)

 Before moving on, I’d like to add that it’s darn difficult to find mobile wallets that support segwit at the moment.
 Most of the hardware and desktop wallets (ex.
-Electrum) support Segwit but not so many in the mobile space.
-I think this is an oxymoron since most of the users will use a hot/ mobile wallet for small transactions where the fees are devastating.
-On a different note, if you haven't heard of Green Address, the team was recently acquired by Blockstream and Green Address is now officially a Blockstream product.
-This proves it’s legitimacy and probably I'll start using it as a hot/ mobile wallet from now on.
+Electrum) support Segwit but not many in the mobile space.
+I think this is an oxymoron since most users will use a hot/ mobile wallet for small transactions where the fees are devastating.
+On a different note, if you haven’t heard of Green Address, the team was recently acquired by Blockstream, and Green Address is now officially a Blockstream product.
+This proves its legitimacy, and probably I’ll start using it as a hot/ mobile wallet from now on.

 3. Do batching

 Since the early days of the bitcoin client, it has been possible to combine multiple bitcoin payments into a single transaction, significantly reducing overhead.
 Making one transaction that pays from one address to many is a simple function that can save you a lot of money since the cost of adding an output to a transaction is much lower than the cost of adding an input (making a whole new transaction).

 A number of wallets support batching, most notably: